 - How to add and apply final layers, filters, and textures

-The following assets were used during the production of this wood text Photoshop tutorial.
+The following assets were used during the production of this wood text 3D effect Photoshop tutorial.

 - Insaniburger with Cheese font